By Donald Clark

 Sales of decorations, ornaments, wrapping paper, and other merchandise kick in as the holiday draws closer.
 A few days before the holiday, you’ll get the last-minute crew.
 This is heavily weighted toward men, who will purchase nearly anything to get it over with.
 This is a sad fact of life—it’s not just a “wacky” stereotype established in sitcoms or TV commercials.

 On the first open-for-business day after the holiday, the bargain hunters are out in force.
 It was always profitable for us to have the markdowns ready on that day.
 We knew that within a day or two, the big push would be over.
 People sometimes wait all year for these reductions and discounts.
 Many times they use their recently received holiday cash for swooping up sales items, or they use their gift cards for your store to buy these items they longed to acquire during the past months.

 Final Word to the Wise

 My last bit of sound advice—and it might be the most pungent—if you feel you may have too much holiday merchandise, or general merchandise that hasn’t sold well, consider reducing it for the last few days BEFORE the holiday.
 Taking 20% and 25% off sure beats 50%.

 Donald Clark was a partner in Ferrin Gallery for 25 years.
-In addition to writing as a columnist for The Crafts Report, Smart Retailer’s sister publication, he is a personal property appraiser.
+In addition to writing as a columnist for magazines including The Crafts Report, Handmade Business, Sunshine Artist, and Smart Retailer, he is a personal property appraiser.
 He wrote the book Making a Living in Crafts and continues to create his own constructions, which have been shown extensively and collected internationally.